Have you ever wondered why processes don't get documented? Why new joiners struggle to get up to speed? Why the same mistakes keep happening?

 Every team member should feel comfortable drafting a new process and getting it published.
 Every team member should feel comfortable suggesting changes to existing processes.
 Teams should never rely on specific individuals to own resources and make updates.

 Adding automation can feel scary, introducing new systems and workflow diagrams.
-We want to make it simple — adding a step that sends an email or triggers other process should be as simple as adding a step with guidance.
+We want to make it simple — adding a step that sends an email or triggers other processes should be as simple as adding a step with guidance.
 Everyone on the team should see how it works, and feel comfortable making updates.

 It should be obvious which tool to use for a documenting a new process, and that tool should be the best solution both for the first draft and the scalable solution.